rabea3070-dotcom/E-commerce-React/README.md

-# Fashion Cube — E‑commerce Demo
+# Fashion Cube — E‑commerce

 A lightweight ecommerce demo built with React (frontend) and a small Express server (backend).
 This repository contains a complete example app you can run locally for development, testing, or to use as a starting point for your own shop UI.